Zen-trepreneur/Timesheet/README.md

 6. **Error Handling and Validation**
    - Validation checks for date and time inputs to ensure accuracy.
-   - Exception handling to manage user errors during data entry and export.
+   - Exception handling to manage user errors during data tracking and export.

 ---